 The Brussels Griffon may steal your heart if you look for a curious, loyal, and obedient pet.

 The bull terrier has its origin based in Britain.
 Its coat is dense and requires some attention when it comes to grooming.
 This dog is energetic, affectionate, confident as well as outgoing.
 They can, therefore, be well suited to serve as companion dogs.

 Bull terriers have been noted to portray defiance and will not take commands by force.
 Outdoor activities and playing are some of the things that melt their hearts.
 Bull terriers love their food and hate to run on an empty stomach.
 Their rear is complemented by a slender tail that looks strong.
 The bull Terrier weighs 65 pounds and can stand up to 25 inches.

 The bulldog is also known as the British bulldog.
 This dog displays a distinctively wrinkled face.
 They have a short, smooth coat that is also close-fitting.
-The coat mainly comes in red, white, and brindle.
+The skin mainly comes in red, white, and brindle.